By John Turney

 Hardman returned to that role in 1981 and that ended his NFL career.
 He returned to pro football in 1983 as a starting right defensive end for the Oakland Invaders of the USFL and led that squad with eight sacks.
 Hardman could seemingly roll out of bed and rush the passer, which is what Hardman once termed "the main reason for living the first 13 years of my adult life".

 Hardman, at 6-3, 255, and a 4.8 or so 40-yard dash but a very quick 'get off', would likely be a high draft pick now as an edge rusher and that cannot be said of all the players 40-50 years ago but the way the NFL game is played now, Hardman, with his skill set, would fit having enough size and speed to compete.
-Proscout, Inc. said this, "(P)erhaps no DE had his upfield burst of speed.
+Mike Giddings, one of his 49er coaches said this said this, "(P)erhaps no DE had his upfield burst of speed.
 Made him ‘trappable’ early in career but his ‘eyes lit up’ when 49ers put an opponent in 3rd and long”.
 Essentially those comments confirm that he was a rush-the-passer first kind of player, but since he did that so well, he was a valuable player.

 Hardman dabbled in acting during and after his career, but he also coached.
 He was a head coach a Laguna Beach High School but that was derailed when Hardman was arrested for cocaine possession, something that haunted Hardman.